National Pension (Japan): Lump-sum withdrawal payments

 The reason for the lump sum not increasing after 36 months of paying into the pension scheme are unclear, but may relate to the JET Programme, where young foreign graduates come to Japan to teach English in public schools.
 Until 2006, JET participants could only work in the program for three years and it appears the lump sum rules were crafted with this in mind.

-Social Security Agreements
+Social security agreements

 Some countries have concluded bilateral agreements with Japan to eliminate dual coverage in pension systems and allow enrollment periods in foreign pension system to be counted when calculating eligibility and benefits to be paid.
 Social Security (mandatory health insurance, employment insurance, and pension contribution) payments by employees are typically about ¥40,000 per month.

-Financial status

-In fiscal year 2011 the National Pension program recorded a surplus of ¥198 billion.
-This was the third consecutive year that it had been profitable.